What do I do?

 Countries in the South Pacific, and Fiji especially, are experiencing rapid increases in nutrition-related diseases such as diabetes, heart disease, and obesity.
 Much of this is due to dietary and lifestyle changes brought about by changes to economies, social systems, and additional factors.

 Agroforests still provide many types of food plants and subsequently offer high levels of nutritional diversity (vitamins, minerals, energy).
 However, the increase in nutrition related diseases would suggest that there is a discrepancy between the types of food grown and the types of foods consumed today.
 The second part of my research then attempts to answer what a typical diet consists of today and the potential agroforests have to contribute to health and nutrition.

-Find out more about Mesulame and Rosi on the People page!
+Find out more about the People I work with!